maxmin13/aws-datacenter/README.md

 ```

-## Create the AWS datacenter (VPC):
+## Create the AWS datacenter:
-After domain and hosted zone have become operative, create the AWS datacenter by running the script:
+After domain and hosted zone have become operative, create the AWS datacenter (VPC) by running the script:
 ```
 cd aws-datacenter
 amazon/run/make.sh